d13/fullPage.js/README.md

 Terminal:
 ```
-// Only compile the SCSS
+// Only compile the SASS
-gulp scss
+gulp sass

 // Only compress the CSS
 gulp css